-Figure 13.
-Quotes on the central-peripheral (inward-outward) asymmetry of crowding, by Mackworth (1965) and Bouma (1970).
+Figure 14.
+Quotes on the central-peripheral (inward-outward, "in-out") asymmetry of crowding, by Mackworth (1965) and Bouma (1970).
 Emphasis added.

-To put Mackworth's quotation into context, an example for the end-of-the-line effect that he refers to in it - and which is separate from the asymmetry that we are concerned with here - is shown in Figure 14 (Haslerud & Clark, 1957, Fig. 1).
+Mackworth's observation was derived from what he calls an end-of-the-line effect (referred to in the quotation), related to an end-of-the-word effect as shown for example by Haslerud & Clark (1957)31 to whom he refers to in the paper.
+Since inward/outward as referring to a word vs. to the visual field are often confused (and interact with one another), the difference is illustrated in Figure 15 (Haslerud & Clark, 1957, Fig. 1).
 Performance for the recognition of individual letters in a word depends heavily on its respective position within the word.
-Even though subjects fixated on the words (probably somewhere near their centre; Rayner, 1979), recognition for the first and last letter (i. e. those located most peripherally) was best, followed successively by the more inward ones.
+Even though subjects in Haslerud & Clark's study fixated on the words (probably somewhere near their centre; Rayner, 1979), recognition for the first and last letter (i. e. those located most peripherally) was best, followed successively by the more inward ones.
 Word length was about 7.6° visual angle, so letter width was around 0.6° and the location of the first and last letter was at about ±3.5° eccentricity.
-Thus, already in these early experiments, the influence of eccentricity (i.e. reduced acuity) was clearly outweighed by less crowding for the first and last letter due to the adjacent empty space.
+Thus, already in these early experiments, the influence of eccentricity (i.e. reduced acuity) was clearly outweighed by less crowding for the first and last letter due to the adjacent empty space (Shaw, 1969; Estes & Wolford, 1971).
 Bouma (1973) reported a similar result, which is discussed by Levi (2008).
 Precursors of Haslerud & Clark (1957) for such experiments were by Benno Erdmann and Raymond Dodge (Erdmann & Dodge, 1898), and Julius Wagner (Wagner, 1918; e.g. on p.
 53 he describes the better visibility of the first and last letter) (see Haslerud & Clark, 1957; Korte, 1923).

-Bouma has also not really followed up much on the inward-outward asymmetry in the visual field; it is the left-right asymmetry and the recognition of inward versus outward letters in a word that he writes about later (Bouma, 1973) (see Figure 13 for the difference).
-The inward-outward asymmetry has instead been thoroughly investigated by Estes & Wolford (1971), Estes et al. (1976), Krumhansl (1977), Chastain & Lawson (1979), and Chastain (1982, 1983) (and more recently by Bex, Dakin & Simmers (2003), Petrov & Popple, 2007, Dayan & Solomon, 2010, Petrov & Meleshkevich, 2011b, and others).
-Unfairly, the older papers often get no credit in the vast current crowding literature (for reviews of the asymmetries see Strasburger & Malania, 2013, and Strasburger, 2014, Levi, 2008, and Dayan & Solomon, 2010).
+Bouma has also not really followed up much on the inward-outward asymmetry in the visual field; it is the left-right asymmetry and the recognition of inward versus outward letters in a word that he writes about in 1973 (Bouma, 1973) (see Figure 14 for the difference).
+The inward-outward asymmetry has instead been thoroughly investigated by Estes & Wolford (1971), Estes et al. (1976), Krumhansl (1977), Chastain & Lawson (1979), and Chastain (1982, 1983) (and more recently by Bex, Dakin & Simmers (2003), Petrov & Popple, 2007, Dakin, Cass, Greenwood, &